wyysf-98/SweetDreamer/README.md

 #### <p align="center">[Project Page](https://sweetdreamer3d.github.io/) | [ArXiv](https://arxiv.org/abs/2310.02596) | [Paper]() | [Video]()</p>
 <p align="center"> All Code and Ckpt will be released in the next few days, sorry for the delay due to some to some permission issues :( 🏗️ 🚧 🔨</p>

+### Inportant: This repo. is under contrustruction.
+Pre-trained models are not provided yet, we will provide them in the next few days.

 - [x] Release the reorganized code
 - [ ] Release the pretrained model (tiny-version)
 - [ ] Release the full model